 There’s no perfect way to know you’ve hit the maximum, but you can sense-check it.

-If the offer is at, or close to, our unique price, that means it’s already a strong deal.
+If the offer is at, or close to, the car's price in the Which? review (which includes typical discounts for the base model), it’s already a strong deal.
 However, there may be a bit more discount available if you and the dealer can agree.
 Treat phrases such as 'that’s our limit' cautiously and use an independent benchmark to judge whether further movement is realistic.

 Is there a good time of the year to pick up a bargain?